searke/searke.github.com/roomsInHouse.md

 ---

- * A hall of very many tiny mirrors and cubist portraits.
+ * A hall of very many mirrors and cubist portraits.

+---

+* A bathroom completely normal in every respect except that the bathtub is actually large enough for an average person to lie in comfortably.

+---